noway/nzcp-sol/README.md

 ## Features
 TODO

+## Privacy implications
+When you call `NZCP.readCredSubj` function as part of a transaction, your pass gets stored on blockchain as calldata.
+This allows 3rd parties to read your COVID pass and reconstruct your NZCP QR code.
+This is bad since your pass could be then used by anyone.
+Never verify live passes as part of a transaction on a deployed version of this contract.

 ## Usage
 - Prepare `ToBeSigned` value and the `rs` array by calling `getToBeSignedAndRs` from `jslib/nzcp.js` on your pass
 - Call either `nzcp.readCredSubjExample(ToBeSigned, rs)` or `nzcp.readCredSubjLive(ToBeSigned, rs)` to verify your pass and get the credential subject